Rithish27/Pig-game/README.md

-This  is a game named "pi-game" built using HTML,CSS and JS.
+This  is a game named "pig-game" built using HTML,CSS and JS.

 Here are the Rules: